-On August 22, 2016, we entered into an amended and restated employment agreement with Leslie D. Hale, our Chief Operating Officer, Chief Financial Officer and Executive Vice President.
+On August 22, 2016, we entered into an amended and restated employment agreement with Leslie D. Hale, our President and Chief Executive Officer and formerly our Chief Operating Officer, Chief Financial Officer and Executive Vice President.
 The amended and restated employment agreement entered into with Ms. Hale superseded the employment agreement previously entered into between the parties effective August 2, 2013.
-The amended and restated employment agreement has a three year term expiring August 22, 2019, with an automatic extension term of one additional year unless either we or Ms. Hale give 60 days' prior notice that the term will not be extended.
+The amended and restated employment agreement has a three-year term expiring August 22, 2019, with an automatic extension term of one additional year unless either we or Ms. Hale give 60 days' prior notice that the term will not be extended.

-Our amended and restated employment agreement with Ms. Hale provides for a base salary of \$575,000 (which may be increased by the Compensation Committee), a target bonus of 125% of base salary (with the actual bonus to be determined by the Compensation Committee), and eligibility for grants of equity.
-In connection with her promotion, Ms. Hale received a retention award of \$2,155,000 that vests and is paid in three installments, subject to Ms. Hale's continued employment on the applicable vesting date, with certain exceptions described below under "-Potential Payments upon Termination or Change in Control."
+Our amended and restated employment agreement with Ms. Hale provided for a base salary of \$575,000 (which was increased by the Compensation Committee to \$775,000 upon her promotion to President and Chief Executive Officer on August 22, 2018), a target bonus of 125% of base salary (with the actual bonus to be determined by the Compensation Committee and which target bonus was increased by the Compensation Committee to 150% of base salary upon her promotion to President and Chief Executive Officer) and eligibility for grants of equity.
+In connection with her August 2016 promotion to Chief Operating Officer, Chief Financial Officer and Executive Vice President, Ms. Hale received a retention award of \$2,155,000 that vests and is paid in three installments, subject to Ms. Hale's continued employment on the applicable vesting date, with certain exceptions described below under "-Potential Payments upon Termination or Change in Control."
 The retention award is payable 75% in Company stock and 25% in cash.